 This includes things like pornography or malware.
 Entire C blocks have been dedicated to seedy practices that only serve to anger the all-seeing Googly eye.

 And even though it’s rare, Google has been known to block entire C blocks if the numbers add up permanently.
-And there’s little telling on your part if any of the C blocks SEO hosts peddle are legitimate or not; they don’t exactly include it in the contract.
+And there’s little telling on your part if any of the C blocks SEO hosts peddle are legitimate; they don’t exactly include it in the contract.

-This kind of ties into the whole “Not putting all your sites in one C block” thing.
-If the majority of the elements within that block are bad, there go your precious web spaces.
+This kind of ties into the whole “not putting all your sites in one C block” thing.
+If the majority of the elements within that block are bad, your precious web space will be gone.

-Using tools like Majestic’s Neighborhood Checker is a good idea when deciding on these matters since even one bad seed can force Google to drop the hammer on your site.
+Using tools like Majestic’s Neighbourhood Checker is a good idea when deciding on these matters, since even one bad seed can force Google to drop the hammer on your site.

 The Cost of SEO Hosting